BitHangar/lib-animations/README.txt

 What the above will do is start the animation 10 milliseconds from when the app loads (so basically instantly).
 The animation itself has 10 frames at 10 frames per second (that's 100 milliseconds between frames) and will loop continuously until the app is closed or ‘frame_animation_stop()’ is called.
-In the init, we've delcared that the animation will be stored in a FrameAnimation object called ‘frame_animation’, put the animation on the main window at coordinates (10, 10), start at frame 1, there are 10 frames, and the images have no transparency.
+In the init, we've delcared that the animation will be stored in a FrameAnimation object called ‘frame_animation’, put the animation on the main window at coordinates (10, 10), start at frame 1, there are 10 frames, the images have no transparency, and the animation object will only be visible when animating.

 Multiple Animations: You can have more than one animation running at the same time, using the same timer handler function in your Pebble app.
 You also have the ability to cancel one or all of the animations currently running.
 So, how to do this?
 Say you want to have two animations running independently of each other.
 Simply declare two global AppTimerHandle variables in your app (not necessary, but recommended).
 You'll also need to declare two different FrameAnimation objects.